THE SCIENCE OF RUNNING, KEEPING YOU RUNNING

 Register now as space and accommodations are extremely limited.
 There are only a few seats left!

-Featuring 12 CEUs, the Mountain Land Running Summit is an accredited Continuing Education Course through the Utah Physical Therapy Association.
+Featuring up to 14.5 CEUs, the Mountain Land Running Summit is an accredited Continuing Education Course through the Utah Physical Therapy Association.

 Mountain Land is a Board of Certification (BOC) Approved Provider of Level I Continuing Education activities for Certified Athletic Trainers.

-Upon completion of the Running Summit, participants will be able to:
+Upon completion of the Running Summit Thursday Session, participants will be able to:

-- Identify the mechanics of running associated with increased bone loading and methods to reduce injury risk.
+- Identify the mechanics of running associated with increased bone stress injury risk and methods to reduce injury risk.